opencog/opencog/opencog/eva/README.md

 The goal is to have a robot that one can talk to, interact with, and have fun with.
 The robot should be smart: it should be able to recognize you, learn things about you, and remember them.
-It should be capable of being your freind and companion.
+It should be capable of being your friend and companion.

 Current Architecture and Design